Qiskit/documentation/docs/api/qiskit/qiskit.opflow.expectations.PauliExpectation.md

 <span id="qiskit.opflow.expectations.PauliExpectation" />

-`qiskit.opflow.expectations.PauliExpectation(group_paulis=True)`[GitHub](https://github.com/qiskit/qiskit/tree/stable/0.45/qiskit/opflow/expectations/pauli_expectation.py "view source code")
+`qiskit.opflow.expectations.PauliExpectation(group_paulis=True)`[GitHub](https://github.com/qiskit/qiskit/tree/stable/0.46/qiskit/opflow/expectations/pauli_expectation.py "view source code")

 Bases: [`ExpectationBase`](qiskit.opflow.expectations.ExpectationBase "qiskit.opflow.expectations.expectation_base.ExpectationBase")

 An Expectation converter for Pauli-basis observables by changing Pauli measurements to a diagonal (\{Z, I}^n) basis and appending circuit post-rotations to the measured state function.
 Optionally groups the Paulis with the same post-rotations (those that commute with one another, or form Abelian groups) into single measurements to reduce circuit execution overhead.

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The class `qiskit.opflow.expectations.pauli_expectation.PauliExpectation` is deprecated as of qiskit-terra 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 **Parameters**